-

 Medical billing is a complex and dynamic procedure that involves several stakeholders, rules, and standards.
 It is not uncommon for healthcare providers to experience plenty of obstacles during the medical billing cycle, such as

-Claim denials: Claim denials occur when insurance companies reject or refuse to pay a claim, either partially or whole, for various reasons, including coding problems, missing information, policy coverage, or authorization concerns.
-Claims denials can lead to income loss, higher administrative expenses, and payment delays.
+Claim denials occur when insurance companies reject or refuse to pay a claim, either partially or whole, for various reasons, including coding problems, missing information, policy coverage, or authorization concerns.
+Billing claims denials can lead to income loss, higher administrative expenses, and payment delays.

 Conclusion